 The problem is that SEO can be a real challenge for e-commerce sites.
 There are a few major aspects of the typical SEO process that don’t always work very well with e-commerce sites, and this often results in poor rankings and very little search traffic.

 Google, now more than ever, wants to see pages with unique and original content and a lot of it.
 Many product pages on e-commerce sites are very light on content with brief product descriptions, and in some cases, the content is duplicated across a number of different product pages.
 Link building is another major challenge because getting quality links to e-commerce sites and product pages is not an easy task.

-In this article we’ll take a detailed look at the topic of SEO for e-commerce websites.
-Everything that will be covered is very practical and can be realistically achieved to help increase traffic for your own e-commerce site, or for a client.
+In this article, we’ll take a detailed look at the topic of SEO for e-commerce websites.
+Everything that will be covered is very practical and can be realistically achieved to help increase traffic to your own e-commerce site, or for a client.

 1. Keyword Research

 Keyword research is an important part of the SEO process for any type of website, including e-commerce.
 You need to know what your potential customers are searching for, and what words and phrases they are using to try to find the types of products that you are offering.
 The are a number of different keyword tools that can help you with keyword research, including Google’s free Keyword Planner.
 More advanced tools like Long Tail Pro, Moz’s Keyword Difficulty Tool, and Research Central from Raven are also great options if you are willing to spend a little bit of money on tools.

 By knowing the words and phrases that people are using while searching you can set up your product pages to be optimized appropriately.
 Without knowing what people are searching for you are basically just guessing, and you’re missing out on opportunities to attract a lot of visitors who are interested in what you have to offer.